MicrosoftDocs/win32/desktop-src/Msi/msiuihidecancel.md

-﻿---
+---
-Description: 'This Windows Installer property indicates when the internal user interface level has been set to hide the cancel button.' ms.assetid: '0e842bee-32c2-41ae-97f3-bc8b34960a44'
+Description: This Windows Installer property indicates when the internal user interface level has been set to hide the cancel button. ms.assetid: 0e842bee-32c2-41ae-97f3-bc8b34960a44
 title: MsiUIHideCancel property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MsiUIHideCancel property

-The installer sets the **MsiUIHideCancel** property to 1 when the internal user interface level has been set to include INSTALLUILEVEL\_HIDECANCEL with the [**MsiSetInternalUI**](msisetinternalui.md) function or the [UILevel](installer-uilevel.md)property of the [**Installer**](installer-object.md) object or by using [Command Line Options](command-line-options.md).
+The installer sets the **MsiUIHideCancel** property to 1 when the internal user interface level has been set to include INSTALLUILEVEL\_HIDECANCEL with the [**MsiSetInternalUI**](/windows/win32/Msi/nf-msi-msisetinternalui?branch=master) function or the [UILevel](installer-uilevel.md)property of the [**Installer**](installer-object.md) object or by using [Command Line Options](command-line-options.md).

 ## Requirements